IHE/RAD.IRA/input/pagecontent/rad-x6.md

 The Sender shall include all selected resources in the event, including resources that were selected previously and remain selected for this event.

 > Note: This is necessary because there is an implicit unselect of any previously selected resources for each new `DiagnosticReport-select` event received.
+See [DiagnosticReport select Event Workflow](https://build.fhir.org/ig/HL7/fhircast-docs/3-6-4-diagnosticreport-select.html#workflow) for details.

 If the Sender retries the same request due to a timeout, then the Sender shall use the same `event.id` such that the Manager can detect if it is a duplicate message.